ImanNesredin/Project2.cpp/README.md

 # Login Registration system
-Mini project of login registration system in any sector by using c++ programming language
+Mini project of login registration system in any sector by using c++ programming language see on the master branch